buildout/buildout/doc/reference.rst

 .. _develop-option:

 develop
-  One or more paths to `distutils setup scripts
+  One or more (whitespace-separated) paths to `distutils setup scripts
   <https://docs.python.org/3.6/distutils/setupscript.html>`_ or (more
   commonly) directories containing setup scripts named ``setup.py``.